civil-ua/civil-ua.github.io/pages/research.md

 Humans process visual information with varying resolution, known as foveated visual systems, and explore images by orienting through eye movements the high-resolution fovea to points of interest.
 Visual inspection of medical images is a critical component of diagnostic process and there is a long tradition of studying eye movement strategies deployed by radiologists in visual search.
 What eye movements optimize decisions in tasks such as target detection and localization?

 {% include project
-  title="Visual Search"
+  title="Deep Q-learning for approximating the Bayesian ideal searcher"

-  description=" Researchers have previously developed a Bayesian ideal searcher (IS) that optimizes search strategies for simple Gaussian noise backgrounds.
+  description="Researchers have previously developed a Bayesian ideal searcher (IS) that optimizes search strategies for simple Gaussian noise backgrounds.
 However, the computation of the IS can be intractable when considering more realistic and complex backgrounds such as medical images.
 To address this limitation, a reinforcement learning method that employs Q-network to approximate the IS for 2D images was developed.
 Moreover, an image-computable foveated optimal search models that accom- modate inter-saccade response correlations that would arise from influences of external image variability in static 2D images was developed."

   image="/assets/img/research/visual_search.jpg"